Skip to main content

 Are you?

-Access All Areas’ “Performance Making Diploma”, at the Royal Central School of Speech and Drama, has become known as one of the world’s leading courses for and by learning disabled and autistic creatives.
+This highly acclaimed course, run in collaboration with The Royal Central School of Speech and Drama and supported by Netflix, is one of the world’s leading creative courses for and by learning disabled and autistic artists.

 Details on the course